mqchen/mediator.js/README.md

 ## Mediator

-Goal: a simple mediator with very little functionality.
-(Work in progress)
+Goal: a simple mediator with only basic functionality.